 The survey showed 36.6 percent agree to grant autonomy to Kurds and believed the current chaos and in half of the country and its entailing economic problems are because of this.
 While supporting academics who signed this letter to Erdogan, this researcher also unless Erdogan changes his foreign and domestic policies, Turkey will have a dark future where chaos and poverty reign the economic conditions and the state will be in decline.

-Posted by GPD on March 17, 2016, With 1458 Reads Filed under Of Interest.
+Posted by GPD on March 17, 2016, With 1653 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.